CopernicaMarketingSoftware/Documentation/Mailerq/rabbitmq-install.md

 # Setting up RabbitMQ

-MailerQ heavenly depends on RabbitMQ for all its queueing.
+MailerQ heavily depends on RabbitMQ for all its queueing.
 You therefore need a running RabbitMQ instance (or better: a cluster of instances) before you can start MailerQ.
 We do not intend to write a full installation guide for RabbitMQ here (you better check the [www.rabbitmq.com](https://www.rabbitmq.com) website for that),